neilcruz1/petty-unfollower/README.md

 3/21/2024:
 - Version 1.0 released.
 Features include listing all nonfollowers, unfollowing specific nonfollowers, and unfollowing all your nonfollowers (takes a little bit of time).
-- Mac OSX version is still in process...